nik-ez/snowiq-docs/sa-drivers-tab-view.md

 <section id="Resource-Details" markdown="1">
 ## Resource Details

-The Resource Details panel focuses on one selected driver both on the map and on the left-hand panel and all the details associated with that driver: Active Assignments, if any, and their progress, history of previous assignments and future ones.
+The Resource Details panel focuses on one selected driver both on the map and on the left-hand panel, along with driver details including Active Assignments, if any, and their progress, history of previous assignments, and future assignments.
 Here, the Supervisor is also able to
 1. 'Pause' (or 'Resume' not shown) an Active Assignment, which would notify the Driver in the Driver App that their Assignment has been paused.
 1. 'Add Task' to the selected Resource, which would notify the Driver in the Driver App.

 <img src="images/supervisor/sa-drivers-tab-view/driver-details.png" class="ios width-xl" data-lightbox="6" />

-Clicking on the 'i' (information) icon produces the 'Detail information' profile page of the Resource with the driver's contact information, as seen below:
+Clicking on the 'i' (information) icon displays the 'Detail information' profile page of the Resource with the driver's contact information, as seen below:

 <img src="images/supervisor/sa-drivers-tab-view/driver-details1.png" class="ios width-xl" data-lightbox="8" />
 </section>